 There is also the possibility to generate picosecond tunable IR pulses.

-The laser has arrived on site and, despite Covid-related restrictions, we are currently making steady progress with the installation, remotely assisted by Trumpf Scientific and Fastlite.
+The laser has arrived on site and we are currently making good progress with the installation, assisted by Trumpf Scientific and Fastlite.
 We are also commissioning a new 100-kHz HHG beamline and developing secondary sources in the vis-NIR and MIR to facilitate future experiments in time-resolved XUV photo-electron spectroscopy and 2D-IR spectroscopy.
 Further details regarding the laser specifications and secondary sources will soon be available.